 7. Measure the Success of Your Security Company’s Digital Marketing

 Having all this information is great.
 But if you don’t know how to measure it, it’s difficult to know what’s working and what’s not.
 Return on investment (ROI) for any security marketing decision is critical.
 There are two ROI metrics that will help you track the impact of all of your digital marketing strategies and make cost-effective decisions.

 How to Calculate the Cost of Acquiring a Security Contract

 - Cost of Acquiring a Customer.
 The cost of acquiring a customer (CAC) is the total sales and marketing cost required to earn a new contract over a specific time.
 The key to this metric is consistency.
 Pick a period and always measure that one.
 This will help make better decisions in the long run.

 Measure Your Marketing Efforts Over Contract Lifespan

-Digital marketing is a confusing world.
-Without the right focus and tools, it can be easy to get lost in information and spend money that never comes back to your business.
-By starting simple, cheap, and metrics driven, you can ensure that your digital marketing efforts are not a waste of time.
+Still, digital marketing can be confusing.
+Without the right focus and marketing tools, it can be easy to get lost in information and channels and spend money that never comes back to your business.
+By starting simple and keeping efforts low-cost and metrics-driven, you can ensure that your digital marketing strategies are not a waste of time.